smallstep/docs-old/step-cli/reference/ca/provisioner/index.md

 ## Description

-The **step ca provisioner** command group provides facilities for managing the certificate authority provisioner.
+**step ca provisioner** command group provides facilities for managing the certificate authority provisioners.

 A provisioner is an entity that controls provisioning credentials, which are used to generate provisioning tokens.